-Scouting America prohibits the carrying of firearms by Scouts and Scouters who are not law enforcement officers within their jurisdiction except those used in the program under the supervision of the shooting sports director.
+Scouting America prohibits the carrying of firearms by Scouts and Scouters who are not law enforcement officers within their jurisdiction except those used in the program under the supervision of the RATA director.

-The same policy is in effect for personal archery equipment not approved by the camp administration to be used as instructional material in the teaching of the camp's archery program under the direction of the archery instructor and the shooting sports director.
+The same policy is in effect for personal archery equipment not approved by the camp administration to be used as instructional material in the teaching of the camp's archery program under the direction of the archery instructor and the RATA director.